 Click the Edit or Delete icon and follow the prompts to change the configuration.

-Tableau cannot verify that workbooks that use an analytics extension will render properly on Tableau Online.
-There might be scenarios where a required statistical library is available on a user’s computer but not on the analytics extension instance that Tableau Online is using.
+Tableau cannot verify that workbooks that use an analytics extension will render properly on Tableau Cloud.
+There might be scenarios where a required statistical library is available on a user’s computer but not on the analytics extension instance that Tableau Cloud is using.

 A warning will be displayed when you publish a workbook if it contains views that use an analytics extension.